-- 1. A determination of the amount of the total tenant payment or tenant rent; - A decision to terminate assistance; - A decision to deny a family move; - 4.
-A decision to deny a request for reasonable accommodation.
+- 1. A determination of the amount of the total tenant payment or tenant rent; - 2.
+A decision to terminate assistance; - 3.
+A decision to deny a family move; - 4.
+A decision to deny a request for reasonable accommodation - A decision to deny a financial hardship request in accordance with Section XI of the Administrative Plan.